 Projects are often divided into smaller phases for funding and/or construction purposes.
-The re-evaluation for the various phases considers the entire project addressed in the original environmental document.
+The reevaluation for the various phases considers the entire project addressed in the original environmental document.
 The re-evaluation mentions which section(s) of the project is (are) now being advanced to ROW or construction.
-Care should be taken in regard to describing the project (entire scope of work addressed in the environmental clearance) versus the construction phase being considered.
+Care should be taken regarding project description (entire scope of work addressed in the environmental clearance) versus the construction phase being considered.
 To perform the re-evaluation, the project team reviews current ROW or construction plans for that phase to ensure that no significant changes have occurred; it might be necessary to conduct field reviews, additional studies, and agency coordination.
 The results are included in the re-evaluation documentation.
 Any additional public involvement that has occurred since the final environmental document was approved should also be included in the re-evaluation.